Firstbloodio/frontend-development-exercise/README.md

 This is a software development exercise for a FirstBlood Technologies frontend developer position.

 If you have not applied yet, apply through [StackOverlow page](https://stackoverflow.com/jobs/companies/firstblood).

-This exercise is open only for candidates who we have send an email to complete the exercise.
+This exercise is open only for candidates who were invited from the exercise beforehand.
+If you did not get invited please do not take this exercise.

 # Exercise